grpc/proposal/A59-audit-logging.md

 // the AuditLogger interface and register this builder by calling RegisterAuditLoggerBuilder()
 // before they start the gRPC server. type AuditLoggerBuilder interface {
-	// ParseAuditLoggerConfig parses an implementation-specific config into a
+	// ParseAuditLoggerConfig parses the given JSON bytes into a structured
-	// structured logger config this builder can use to build an audit logger.
+	// logger config this builder can use to build an audit logger.
-	// When users implement this method, its returned type must embed the
+	// When users implement this method, its return type must embed the
 	// AuditLoggerConfig interface.
-	ParseAuditLoggerConfig(config interface{}) (AuditLoggerConfig, error)
+	ParseAuditLoggerConfig(config json.RawMessage) (AuditLoggerConfig, error)
 	// Build builds an audit logger with the given logger config.
 	// This will only be called with valid configs returned from ParseAuditLoggerConfig()
+	// and any runtime issues such as failing to create a file should be handled by the
+	// logger implementation instead of failing the logger instantiation.
+So implementers
-	// so implementers need to make sure it can return a logger without error
-	// at this stage.
+	// need to make sure it can return a logger without error at this stage.
-	Build(AuditLoggerConfig) AuditLogger // (AuditLogger, error) ?
+	Build(AuditLoggerConfig) AuditLogger
 	// Name returns the name of logger built by this builder.
 	// This is used to register and pick the builder.
 	Name() string